niemar/skull-stripping/README.md

+My master's thesis topic.
-Skull-stripping algorithm implementation, still in progress.
+Skull-stripping algorithm written in Java and ImageJ, still in progress.